videoprocessing/videoprocessing.github.io/Papers/_posts/2022-09-01-Neural-Network-Based_Detection_Methods_for_Color,_Sharpness,_and_Geometry_Artifacts_in_Stereoscopic_and_VR180_Videos.md

 <img src="/assets/img/papers/Neural-network-based_detection_methods_for_color,_sharpness,_and_geometry_artifacts_in_stereoscopic_and_VR180_videos/LossG1.png">

-where θ is the neural network’s prediciton based on the disparity and confidence maps for the left view, θgt is the vector of ground-truth distortion parameters, and θb is the neural network’s prediction based on the disparity and confidence maps for the right view.
+where θ is the neural network’s prediciton based on the disparity and confidence maps for the left view, θ&#x202F;gt is the vector of ground-truth distortion parameters, and θ&#x202F;b is the neural network’s prediction based on the disparity and confidence maps for the right view.

 <img src="/assets/img/papers/Neural-network-based_detection_methods_for_color,_sharpness,_and_geometry_artifacts_in_stereoscopic_and_VR180_videos/LossG2.png">